ycombinator/cloud-billing-golden-deployment/README.md

-# Elastic Cloud Billing: Golden Deployment Service
+# Elastic Cloud Billing: Golden Deployment CLI

-This service allows running pre-defined test scenarios for validating that the Elastic Cloud Billing metering and billing calculations are working as expected.
+This CLI allows running pre-defined test scenarios for validating that the Elastic Cloud Billing metering and billing calculations are working as expected.

 ## Structure